richpeck/exception_handler/README.md

 Our system works by overriding the [`exceptions_app`](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) hook in the core of Rails.

-This is called by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/fc5dd0b85189811062c85520fd70de8389b55aeb/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware, and basically provides the HTML for any erroneous requests.
+This is called by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/fc5dd0b85189811062c85520fd70de8389b55aeb/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware, and basically provides the HTML for erroneous requests.

-It interjects our own controller/views into this process, allowing for fully customized error pages.
-The most important thing to realize about it is that it's entirely built with the Rails subsystem - meaning that it doesn't hack and is perfectly fine for production use.
+By interjecting our own controller/views into this process, we can provision fully customized error pages.
+The most important thing is that it's entirely built within the Rails subsystem - meaning that it doesn't hack and is perfectly fine for production use.

-[Downloaded 180,000+ times][rubygems], it is widely considered the leading exceptions management gem for Ruby on Rails 4 & 5.
+[Downloaded 180,000+ times][rubygems], it is now widely considered the leading exceptions management gem for Ruby on Rails 4 & 5.
 Not only is it easy to use, but it's the most flexible and extensible system for the ecosystem.

 The following explains how it works...